Multi-Armed Bandits With Machine Learning-Generated Surrogate Rewards: MLA-UCB: algorithm and regret analysis

 In this section, we analyze the regret of the MLA-UCB algorithm.
 Intuitively, reducing the variance of the mean reward estimate results in a sharper regret bound.
 The formal result is presented in the following theorem.

 \begin{theorem} Under the Gaussian reward model \eqref{eqn: gaussian model}, for any $T\geq 4K$, if offline sample size satisfies

-then the expected regret of Algorithm \ref{alg:PPUCB} can be bounded by:
+for some $\delta_k<1,$ then the expected regret of Algorithm \ref{alg:PPUCB} can be bounded by:

 \end{theorem} Compared to the regret bound of the classical UCB algorithm in \eqref{eqn: UCB regret}, the regret bound in \eqref{eqn: regret bound inf eps} has an extra factor of $(\sqrt{1-\rho_k^2} + \sqrt{\delta_k})^2$ multiplied by the reward variance $\sigma_k^2$ on the first term.
-In the following corollary, we further show that the factor can be reduced to $(1-\rho_k^2)$ as long as $N_k$ is poly-logarithmic in $T$. \begin{corollary} Under the Gaussian data generation model \eqref{eqn: gaussian model}, if $N_k = \Omega ((\log T)^{5/3}), \forall k\in [K]$, then the expected regret of Algorithm \ref{alg:PPUCB} can be bounded by:
+In the following corollary, we further show that the factor can be reduced to $(1-\rho_k^2)$ as long as $N_k$ is poly-logarithmic in $T$. \begin{corollary} Under the Gaussian data generation model \eqref{eqn: gaussian model}, if $N_k = \Omega ((\ln T)^{4/3}), \forall k\neq k^\star$, then the expected regret of Algorithm \ref{alg:PPUCB} can be bounded by:

-\end{corollary} We highlight a few implications of Corollary \ref{cor: regret bound inf N}: \begin{enumerate} \item If $\rho_k = 1, \forall k=1,\cdots, K$, the surrogate rewards are unbiased, yielding effectively $N_k$ additional reward observations for each arm.
+\end{corollary} We highlight a few implications of Corollary \ref{cor: regret bound inf N}: \begin{enumerate} \item If $\rho_k \rightarrow 1, \forall k=1,\cdots, K$, the surrogate reward becomes nearly an affine transformation of the true reward, yielding effectively $N_k$ additional reward observations for each arm.
 As $N_k$ grows, the leading term in the regret vanishes, even though the MLA-UCB algorithm is agnostic to the high quality of the surrogates. \item If $\rho_k = 0, \forall k=1,\cdots, K$, the predictions are independent of the true rewards under the Gaussian model \eqref{eqn: gaussian model} and hence provide no information.
-In this scenario, the regret bound \eqref{eqn: regret bound inf N} of MLA-UCB matches the leading term of the regret bound \eqref{eqn: UCB regret}, which is known to be asymptotically optimal \citep{lai1985asymptotically}.
-Furthermore, the second-order term $O((\log T)^{2/3})$ of \eqref{eqn: regret bound inf N} strictly dominates the $O((\log T)^{3/4}\log \log T)$ term in the regret bound \eqref{eqn: UCB regret} for the algorithm \cite{cowan2018normal}.
-This improvement arises from the use of the exact quantile of the Student's t-distribution instead of the conservative upper bounds as discussed in Section \ref{sec: alg design}. \item In the general case, if $\rho_k$ are neither all 1s nor all 0s, the predictions are informative but are not perfect to infer the true reward.
+In this scenario, the regret bound \eqref{eqn: regret bound inf N} of MLA-UCB matches the leading term of the regret bound \eqref{eqn: UCB regret}, which is known to be asymptotically optimal \citep{lai1985asymptotically}. \item In the general case, if $\rho_k$ are neither all 1s nor all 0s, the predictions are informative but are not perfect to infer the true reward.
 In this case, the regret of our MLA-UCB algorithm interpolates the two extreme cases, without prior knowledge of the bias or the correlation. \end{enumerate}